junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 The ghost looks ashamed, shifting eyes then shifting the whole shape, his figure flickering violently as if he's going to disappear just because of the shame he's bearing and radiating.
 "Sorry." then, "I truly didn't mean to make you comfortable."
 The color of the white fog that forms him start dimming, slowly showing the trend of sinking into invisible transparency.

-Dean doesn't realize he steps towards him automatically, reaching out a hand as if trying to grab a person, "Hey, wait.
+Dean doesn't realize it before he steps towards him automatically, reaching out a hand as if trying to grab a person, "Hey, wait.
 Don't go."
 Then he realizes the tip of fingers only sensing some chillness around that shape.
 He draws back his hands like he touches the electrical line.

 The ghost frowns deeper, but his shape stabilizes.
 He stays.